The original version of this document is located at https://docs.qfield.org/how-to/attributes-form

 🖥️ Desktop preparation

 Attribute fields can have constraints attached.
-Constraints are

-and a description can be added that will be shown if a
+A description can be added that is shown if a constraint is not satisfied.

-You cannot enter an elevation value higher than the highest mountain in
+You cannot enter an elevation value higher than the highest mountain in this country.

 sql